-Last Wednesday Writers will hold a book signing for their anthology Saturday, June 23, at Another Chapter Bookstore in Owasso.
+Last Wednesday Writers will hold a book signing for their anthology Saturday, August 18, at Boarding House Books in downtown Claremore from 1p – 3p.
 Stories From Last Wednesday can be found on Amazon in both paperback and Kindle edition.

 “It’s hard enough to get two people to work together successfully,” Jones said.
 “For the six of us to have come together this way, and to work together so well, is a blessing.”